Foundations

 Primitive instructions are one case where registers are usually flexible.
 You can copy a word to any register.
 Highlighting the output is particularly useful here.

-• Put inout registers of primitive instructions only on the output.
-For example adding y to x when x is a register:
+- Put inout registers of primitive instructions only on the output.
+For

 x/eax ← add y # translates to opcode 03

-• Other than registers, memory addresses written to are really inout.
-Never put them on the output side.
-The above two instructions when the destination is not a register:
+put them on the output side.
+The above two instructions when the destination is

-add-to x, y/ecx # translates to opcode 01 because x is stored in memory
+copy-to x, y/ecx # translates to opcode 89 because x is stored in memory add-to x, y/ecx # translates to opcode 01 because x is stored in memory copy-bytes-to x, y # function call

 The -to suffix helps indicate which operand is written.
 It also seems to suggest a convention of putting outputs first.
 You could use a -from suffix and keep outputs clearly at the end.
 But what if you have multiple inputs?
 It seems more common to have a single output.